kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 :::

 :::{tip}
-Indexing and slicing arrays if very similar to indexing and slicing lists.
+Indexing and slicing arrays is very similar to indexing and slicing lists.

 - Indexing means accessing one element using an index: `the_list[2]`
 - Slicing means accessing several elements using a slice: `a_list[0:3]`